MiriamH3/Malicious-Email-Scorer/README.md

 - Implement an AI-driven approach to detect urgency in emails more accurately.
 - Develop a more sophisticated scoring algorithm where the risk score increases exponentially based on the combination of suspicious signals.
 - Add optional attachment hashing or safe sandbox scanning.
+- Implement a check to compare the visible anchor text with the actual destination URL to detect deceptive links.